 What artistic techniques did Van Gogh use in "At Eternity's Gate"?

-What is the significance of the figure in "At Eternity's Gate"?
+What symbolism is present in "At Eternity's Gate"?

 What emotions does "At Eternity's Gate" evoke in viewers?